 Plenty of businesses, even with huge investments, failed in the first stage of their growth period, but Flickr was successful in its early years.

 We can see that Yahoo! couldn’t adapt to the market changes in the period of 2010-2016, in which the world saw massive growth in technologies, the introduction of other photo and video platforms, the reign of smartphones, etc.

-Based on the stats shared in this post, it is clear that Flickr failed to come up with changes that could have raised its growth.
+Based on the statistics shared in this post, it is clear that Flickr failed to come up with changes that could have raised its growth.

 Also, the company’s decisions taken in the past 6-7 years(like free 1TB of storage for free users) upset its premium users.

 Some premium users left the platform seeing a vast audience in social media platforms like Instagram, Facebook, and Twitter (free of cost).

 The destruction of Flickr started from Yahoo! acquisition, and they are still breathing due to SmugMug!
 We can see that Yahoo! or later Verizon hasn’t invested enough money or talent to create a working business model for Flickr to prosper.

 However, there are still passionate photographers actively contributing to Flickr, and they hope that the table will be theirs one day!